World Pharma News

 The Health Economy: A Strengthening and Stabilizing factor for Economic Development

+Your browser does not support the video tag.
 Dr. Emmanuel Alexandrakis is a Global Market Strategist at the WifOR Institute, a German independent Economic Research Organization, and Adjunct Professor at the MBA International Program of the Athens University of Economics and Business for Health Sector Strategy.
-The recent global crisis, that was triggered by the COVID-19 pandemic, underlined the importance of investing in the health sector.
-The unprecedented effects of this global pandemic, […]
+The recent global crisis, that was triggered by the COVID-19 pandemic, underlined the importance of investing in the health […]

 Dr. Emmanuel Alexandrakis is a Global Market Strategist at the WifOR Institute, a German independent Economic Research Organization, and Adjunct Professor at the MBA International Program of the Athens University of Economics and Business for Health Sector Strategy.